alexanderluiscampino/Interview-Practice-Data-Analyst-Udacity/README.md

 solve issues that manually would take countless hours.
 I have obtained professional knowledge on how gather all the information of a database and produce a meaningful outcome from it, that can be used to fulfill the company's goals.
+All these skills can be used on my new position at the company.
+I can use my knowledge of building Python applications to develop tools that will solve problems related to scalability and accomodating millions of users.
+Database skills acquired will be used to help network tools to handle future loads and improve performance.

 ### Question 2 - You are given a ten piece box of chocolate truffles.